nazar256/parapipe/README.md

   need to stream values somewhere from the middle of the pipeline - just send them to your own channel.
 * as at the time of writing Go does not have generics, you have to assert the type for incoming messages in pipes explicitly.

+### Performance

+As already was mentioned, parapipe makes use of `interface{}` and also executes callbacks in a separate goroutine per each message.
+This can have a great performance impact because of heap allocation and creation of goroutines.
+For instance if you try to stream a slice of integers, each of them will be converted to an interface type and will likely be allocated in heap.
+Moreover, if an execution time of each step is relatively small goroutine creation may decrease overall performance considerably.

+If the performance is the priority, its recommended that you pack such messages in batches (i.e. slices) and stream that batches instead.
+Obviously that's your responsibility to process batch in the order you like inside step (pipe) callback.

+Basically the overall recommendations for choosing batch size are in general the same as if you have to create a slice of interfaces or create a new goroutine.

 Examples
 --------